Don’t let excessive sweating leave you feeling embarrassed or insecure. Gain control over your sweat with these easy tips and sweat hacks.

 “I feel like I can't buy nice clothing because I may ruin them with sweat stains.”

-Christian isn’t the only one with sweat tips to share.
-Find even more tips from people just like you who have found their own ways for managing excessive sweating.
+Find even more tips from people just like you who have found their own ways to manage excessive sweating.

 “I always carry small washcloths with me.
 They’re better than paper towels to dry the sweat.”